thrackle-io/forte-rules-engine/test/invariants.md

 - Only the policy admin for the policy can create a foreign call within the policy
 - Only the policy admin for the policy can delete a foreign call within the policy
 - Only the policy admin for the policy can update a foreign call within the policy
-- foreignCallIdxCounter can only ever inrement within a policy
+- foreignCallIdxCounter can only ever increment within a policy

 #### Calling Function Invariants
 - Only the policy admin for the policy can create a calling function within the policy
 - Only the policy admin for the policy can delete a calling function within the policy
 - Only the policy admin for the policy can update a calling function within the policy
 - Deleting a calling function will always delete associated rules
-- callingFunctionId can only ever inrement within a policy
+- callingFunctionId can only ever increment within a policy

 ### Effect Invariants
 - When rule conditionals evaluate to true, the positive effect(s) will always execute